marek-sterzik/gitlab-sandbox-runner/README.md

 ssh keys should be passed to the `AUTHORIZED_KEYS` environment variable.
 The format of this variable is the same as the format of the `~/.ssh/authorized_keys` file.

-Server ssh keys are always automatically generated if necessary.
-If you want to keep the ssh host keys stable, just make the directory `/persistent` as a persistent volume.
-But it is strongly recommended not to relay on the ssh host keys at all, since it is easy to
-    leak the keys from the sandbox.
+Server ssh host keys are **intentionally** pregenerated and therefore **insecure**.
+It is because ssh keys could be anyway leaked from the sandbox and therefore nobody should rely on the used host keys security. **Connect to the sandbox only from a secure network.**